City-of-Helsinki/drupal-module-helfi-api-base/documentation/api-client.md

     # Optional:
     - { timeout: 30 }
 ```

-*Warning*: The client fail any further requests instantly after one failed requests.
-This is to prevent blocking the rendering process and cause the site to time-out.
-You should not share the client for different purposes that need fault tolerance.

 Actual requests are usually made in the callback of `cache()` method.
 The callback must return `CacheValue`.